-I chose to take an art class for the arts course in high school, where we were given the choice between drama, art and music.
-I decided to choose art because I am passioned in art.
+I chose to take an art class for the arts course in high school, where we were given the choice between drama, art, and music.
+I decided to choose art because I have a strong passion in art.
 It interests me that many techniques are applied in one artwork to communicate a message, intention, and to express an emotion.
 I also like how the techniques used in the artwork can influence the viewers to have a different interpretation.

 This year, in art class, we explored the ideas of using art to raise one’s status.
 We especially focused on the Dutch Golden Artworks and independently researched the techniques that Dutch Golden Artists, such as Johannes Vermeer and Rembrandt, used to raise the status of a person in a particular subject group.
 Throughout this unit, I have developed many habits and practices as an artist.
 For example, I developed the habits of following the cycle of researching general knowledge first to further develop the understanding of the work (Dutch Golden Artworks), the purpose, before actually creating the work of my own.
 For my final work, I decided to raise the status of my friend, as a model subculture in order to build a higher status of her model career, gaining more respect and inspire others.